Updates to Figma's pricing, seats, and billing experience

 Overview

-We will be making the following changes to our pricing, seats, and billing experience.
-These changes will take effect starting on March 11, 2025, and will include:
+We've made the following changes to our pricing, seats, and billing experience.
+These changes start taking effect on March 11, 2025, and include:

 - Increased pricing for Figma Design—see section below for details.

-- Re-architecture of our billing model—we are moving away from user-driven upgrades and giving admins upfront approval over seat upgrades by default.
-Approved seats will be added to your next invoice and prorated from the day of approval.
+- Re-architecture of our billing model—we've moved away from user-driven upgrades and given admins upfront approval over seat upgrades by default.
+Approved seats are added to your next invoice and prorated from the day of approval.

 Increased pricing for Figma Design